aspilla/asMOD/asCompactRaidBuff/README.md

 *   **Healer-Only Mana Bar (Bottom):**
     *   If the class resource display is disabled, a thin, healer-specific mana bar will be displayed.

+*   **Tank-Only Power Bar (Bottom):**
+    *   If the class resource display is disabled, a thin, power bar will be displayed if tank's spec is deathknight, warrior, druid or demonhunter.

 *   **Raid Marker Display (Left Center):**
     *   Displays the raid marker assigned to each individual player on the left center of their unit frame.